ayuusweetfish/WanderingMelody/README.md

 Before building, copy the entire Cocos2d-x folder into the project and rename it as `cocos2d`.
 Or perhaps create a symlink, whichever is more convenient.

+You may need to re-run CMake after each change to `Resources/`.

 ### Linux/macOS

 ```sh